-Explore Black History in St. Augustine
+Explore St. Augustine's Black History

 The city of St. Augustine commemorating its 450th anniversary in 2015 also is celebrating its African American heritage throughout the year with tours historic reenactments and ceremonies.